top of page

 User Interviews

 In total, we interviewed around thirty people to understand how they capture moments in their lives.
-From spontaneous photos (ie. Snapchat) to inspirational videos, many interviewees expressed the desire for a more interactive visual medium
+From spontaneous photos (ie. Snapchat) to short-form videos, many interviewees expressed the desire for a more immersive visual medium.

-"I would take immersive photos - but I can't share them as easily with my friends."
+"I would take photospheres - but I just can't send them to my friends."

-"I want to take 360° pictures but I don't know where to start!"
+"I want to take 360° pictures but I don't know where to start!
+It seems so difficult!"

 "I wish there was a way to take more than just a panorama when I'm traveling."